KYMA-DT (1988–2020): Subchannels

-The station's digital signal was multiplexed:
+The station's digital signal is multiplexed:

 In May 2007, KYMA added LATV on digital subchannel 11.2.
 The affiliation lasted until late 2009, when KYMA replaced it with This TV.
 In 2017, 11.2 subchannel was replaced with Ion.

 Analog-to-digital conversion

 On April 3, 1997, the FCC assigned UHF channel 41 as the digital companion channel for KYMA, and on May 25, 2000, granted a construction permit.
 KYMA applied for Special Temporary Authorization (STA) for reduced-power operations in order to get a digital signal on the air quickly.
 The STA was granted on June 7, 2002 and the station built temporary digital facilities, to eventually be replaced by full-power operations.
 In 2005, KYMA elected and was approved for channel 11 as its permanent digital channel, meaning its license for channel 41 would be returned to the FCC after the analog shut-off, at the time scheduled for February 17, 2009.

 Since operations on channel 41 would be temporary, KYMA requested to specify its low-power operation as its final pre-transition DTV facilities.
 The request was approved and the station was granted a license for its digital channel on September 20, 2006.
 KYMA was granted a construction permit for its post-transition operations on channel 11 on August 19, 2008.
-The station shut down its analog signal, over VHF channel 11, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station shut down its analog signal, over VHF channel 11, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 41 to VHF channel 11 for post-transition operations.